Nail Fetish

 - 1897 onward: Ellis treats partial attractions as a normal-range variation of erotic symbolism rather than inherent pathology.

-- DSM-5-TR / ICD-11: modern diagnostic frameworks classify partialism under other specified paraphilic disorder, and an intense focus on a non-genital part counts as a disorder only when it causes distress, impairment, or harm.
+- DSM-IV to DSM-5: partialism was a named paraphilia (not otherwise specified) in DSM-IV, then merged into fetishistic disorder in DSM-5, so an intense focus on a non-genital part counts as a disorder only when it causes distress, impairment, or harm.
 Mere preference is not pathologised.

 Cultural & subcultural evolution

 Decorated and elongated nails have signalled status, leisure and femininity across many societies for millennia: from ancient kohl-and-henna grooming to the long, sculpted nails of imperial Chinese elites, which advertised freedom from manual labour.
-The modern commercial manicure, the spread of acrylic and gel extensions from the late twentieth century, and the rise of nail art as a creative medium gave the aesthetic a vast contemporary stage.
-Within kink and grooming communities the interest now overlaps heavily with hand and foot appreciation, and circulates through niche forums, fashion-adjacent imagery and dedicated nail-art content.
+The spread of commercial manicures, acrylic and gel extensions from the late twentieth century, and the rise of nail art as a creative medium gave the aesthetic a large contemporary stage.
+Within grooming and kink communities the interest overlaps heavily with hand and foot appreciation, and circulates through niche forums, fashion-adjacent imagery and dedicated nail-art content.

 The interest is usually expressed, non-explicitly, through: